Skip to main content

 Golden Rule of Outdoor Timber

 Timber that dries will last.
 Timber that stays wet will fail.
 The goal of all outdoor timber protection is to ensure timber can dry after it gets wet.
+If you only remember one thing from this article, make it this rule.

 3 Choosing the Right Timber for Outdoor Use